askebos/enchantments/index.md

 #### Enchantment in the history of science, literature, and art - 25 March 2022, 15:00 - 17:30 GMT
+This event will be held on **Zoom** - please register on [Eventbrite to attend](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-roundtable-2-tickets-243101793007)

 ##### Speakers
 [Professor David Morgan](https://scholars.duke.edu/person/david.morgan), Duke University